stanley-gu/qual/proposal.md

 The observed drug effects on calcification are expected to form a dose-response curve that will fit in a Hill-type equation (Figure \ref{fig:pd}).
-The result should be a predictive model of 21-day dosing effects for each of the three compounds.
+The result should be a predictive model of 21-day dosing effects for each of the compounds.
 The fitting of the parameters is not expected to be a significant challenge, however, different software packages may be used to perform fitting if the need arises.